 Each District Council is made up of three people elected by residents of the police district in regular municipal elections every four years, though anyone can participate in District Council work, and the more people who participate, the more effective the District Councils can be.
 The first District Council elections occurred in February 2023.
 Just as Chicagoans vote for a mayor and a local ward Alderperson, they also vote for up to three people to serve on the District Council.

-The District Councils will have several key roles:
+The District Councils have several key roles:

 - Building stronger connections between the police and the community at the district level, where the community is a true partner in making the neighborhood safer.
-They can work with the police to solve problems and set priorities.
+They can work with the police to address problems and set priorities.

 - Collaborating in the development and implementation of community policing initiatives.